UWDIRECT/DSMCER-HW2-template/README.md

 More details are in the Jupyter notebook for HW2.
 Follow through the notebook and complete all your work there.
 When you are done, `commit` and `push` your work.

-After you feel finished with your notebook, `run kernel > restart and run all cells` in order to satisfy yourself that everything runs properly in order.
+After you feel finished with your notebook, __in the jupyter menu inside the notebook at the top__ `run kernel > restart and run all cells` in order to satisfy yourself that everything runs properly in order.
 This is what we will do to check that your code runs.

 ### A note about comments